Safety – Good to Know

 Weather warnings

-The weather in Iceland can change rapidly and, therefore, it is very important to check the weather forecast before and while travelling.
-Wind and wind gusts can be particularly dangerous.
+The weather in Iceland can change rapidly meaning it is very important to be alert and check the weather forecast before and while travelling.
+Wind and more specifically, wind gusts can be particularly dangerous.
 Read more about weather in Iceland here.
+For easily accessible information about wind gusts check out the wet.is website.

-In case of extreme weather, the Icelandic Meteorological Office issues weather warnings according to a four-colour system (green, yellow, orange and red), with red indicating the most extreme weather.
+In case of extreme weather, the Icelandic Meteorological Office (vedur.is) issues weather warnings according to a four-colour system (green, yellow, orange and red), with red indicating the most extreme weather which can cause hazardous conditions and high societal impacts.

-Weather alerts are announced on vedur.is in a yellow banner and in the top right corner.
+Weather alerts are announced on vedur.is in a yellow box/banner and in the top right corner of the screen.

-By clicking on the alert you can get more information on the weather warning, including what type of weather is expected, how long the extreme weather is supposed to last and what regions will be affected.
+By clicking on the alert you are directed to specific and detailed information about the weather warning, including what type of weather is expected, how long the extreme weather is supposed to last and what regions will be affected.

 Example of a yellow weather warning on vedur.is